Police answered immigrant's call for help, then gave him to ICE

 (CNN)Wilson Rodriguez Macarreno and his family heard an intruder so he called police for help.
 About an hour later, he was in the custody of US Immigration and Customs Enforcement.

-Rodriguez's detention Thursday sent shockwaves through the Seattle suburb of Tukwila and is now garnering national attention from immigration advocates, warning that the way authorities handled the case could make immigrants scared to call police to report crimes.
+Rodriguez's detention Thursday sent shock waves through the Seattle suburb of Tukwila and is now garnering national attention from immigration advocates, warning that the way authorities handled the case could make immigrants scared to call police to report crimes.

 Early Thursday morning, Rodriguez saw someone trespassing on his property in Tukwila.
 In the last few weeks, someone had been repeatedly trying to break in to his home and car.